treybr3/fastaibook-chapter-13/README.md

-# hopulikit

-This is a nn from scratch library.
+# Chapter 13 from Deep Learning for Coder by Jeremy Howard and Sylvain Gugger